drewrey/personal-site/learning_journal/index.md

 - Kleene Star: `/*` or `([0-9]*)` (regex for “0” or “98765” or “”)
 - BNF: describe structure formally of, say, a postal e-mail address
-- strace: debug kernel-level activities (the zine from julia — jvns.ca)
+- `strace`: debug kernel-level activities (the zine from julia — jvns.ca)
-- use # in css to target media queries for accessing the screen element to determine display style
+- use `#` in css to target media queries for accessing the screen element to determine display style